Anushreesharma23/KuvakaChat/README.md

 I have deployed the application on Glitch, and you can access the live version here: **[https://relic-perfect-sneeze.glitch.me/login.html](#)**

 To run it on Glitch yourself:

-1. Copy the code from the desired branch in this repository.
-2. Make changes to the WebSocket URL in the code to match your Glitch project name.
-3. Install the required dependencies (`ws` and `express`) in your `package.json` file:
+1. Install the required dependencies (ws and express) in your `package.json` file:
     ```json
     {
       "dependencies": {